AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 22/05/2024, Wednesday
+Every Tuesday, it's time to think over the week's tasks and prioritize.

+### Articles to read this week
+- Forest restoration in practice across Latin America
+- Flores 2024
+- Global Forest Frag Ma 2023
+- Zuquim 2023

+### Emails to send
+- Obsidian help group
+- Andrew and Renata
+- Jeff Hall
+- Jeff Cardille

+### Code to write
+- Export rainfall
+- Organize modelling in R
+- Finish modelling in Python

+Next week, I need to spend some time to think about PANGEA and the Alliance.
+### Goals for next week
+- Read over [[PANGEA - PAN tropical investigation of bioGeochemistry and Ecological Adaptation|PANGEA]] Ecosystem Structure, Function, and Diversity Working Group conclusions and make my points.
+Would be interesting to do this with Katie.
+- Send [[Chapter 1 - Predicting Regrowth in the Amazon]] summary to collaborators.
+Does not need to be anything too elaborate I don't think, just show where the code is right now.

-## 21/05/2024, Monday
+## 21/05/2024, Tue - Supervisor meeting

 - Include it with a flat prior - a shaped prior is only useful for
 - Run it with a flat prior
 - Simulated annealing

+Distinguishing between mature forests (all forest since 1985) and fallow would be useful.

 Biomass data for 2010 - could that help, by adding more data - running it for secondary forests in 2010?

-Email Andrew and Renata

 ## 20/05/2024, Sunday
 - sample and export data again to make sure it's the exact same.